firebase/extensions/README.md

 You can also browse official Firebase extensions on the [Extensions Marketplace](https://extensions.dev).

-## Want to help shape the future of Extensions?

-Firebase is looking for Extensions users to participate in an upcoming study on Wednesday, March 23, 2022!
-We’d love your feedback on new Extensions features.
-Selected users will receive a $100USD gift card or local equivalent.
-Submit your availability [here](https://forms.gle/TaBf17RMfgWydx5QA)

 ## Documentation

 Documentation for the [Extensions by Firebase](https://firebase.google.com/docs/extensions) section are now stored in this repository.